Emin Köksal

 Read moreAI-Native Research

 My current research program uses AI to read legal texts at a scale no person could.
-The first paper analyzed 3,369 Turkish Competition Board decisions — twenty-five years of case law as a single dataset.
-A citation-network study of the same record is underway.
+The first paper analyzed 3,369 Turkish Competition Board decisions as a single dataset.
+The second maps the 18,513 citations connecting all 9,995 published decisions.

 Explore the researchPublic Thought Leadership